CauseIam1/MyXRPL/README.md

 Token Swapping Turbocharger is a way to maximize your token holdings.
 Take advantage of the Reverse Swap calculator and boost your piles of each asset.
 Swap some of your assets for other assets (through AMM pools).
-Then load your r-address into the Turbocharger (direct ipfs link below).
+Then load your r-address into the Turbocharger (myxrpl.x).
 When you log in the site and hit the Ignition button, it loads your transaction history of all your past swaps.
 It groups all past swaps within Swap Pairs in chronological order.
 It starts with your oldest trade (keeping running total) and goes through your swaps in the same order you filled them.